-Some State-provided funds are from special taxes, trust funds, gifts, bequests, or other sources specifically dedicated to the support of the State fish and wildlife agency.
+(ii) Some State-provided funds are from special taxes, trust funds, gifts, bequests, or other sources specifically dedicated to the support of the State fish and wildlife agency.
 These funds typically fluctuate annually due to interest rates, sales, or other factors.
 They are not discretionary funds for purposes of this part as long as the State does not take any action to reduce the amount available to its fish and wildlife agency.

-The agency must receive and account for the State or other entity funds as license revenue.
+(b) The agency must receive and account for the State or other entity funds as license revenue.

-The agency must issue licenses in the license holder's name or by using a unique identifier that is traceable to the license holder, who is verifiable in State records.
+(c) The agency must issue licenses in the license holder's name or by using a unique identifier that is traceable to the license holder, who is verifiable in State records.

-The license fees must meet all other requirements in this part.
+(d) The license fees must meet all other requirements in this part.

-§ 80.37 May the State fish and wildlife agency certify a license sold at a discount when combined with another license or privilege?
+§ 80.37 May the State fish and wildlife agency certify a license sold at a discount?